 Jon Dorenbos spent 14 seasons in the National Football League, including 11 seasons with the 2017 Super Bowl Champion Philadelphia Eagles.
 He became the longest tenured player with the Eagles and made 2 Pro Bowls.
 His NFL career ended in 2017 due to a life-threatening heart condition.
 Dorenbos grew up in Woodinville, Washington.
 After a tragedy struck his family at the age of 12, Dorenbos turned to magic as an escape during a time of mourning.
 Last year, Dorenbos finished 3rd in the Finals of America’s Got Talent.
-Currently, his inspirational story is being produced into a theatrical movie.
-Dorenbos has become a motivational performer who reflects on several lessons in life including the power of forgiveness.
+He has been regularly featured by Ellen DeGeneres on The Ellen Show.
+Dorenbos reflects and shares several motivational life lessons in this episode including the power of forgiveness.

 The Lesson That Changed My Life